facelessuser/PyMdown/docs/user-guide/markdown-syntax.md

+# Markdown Syntax {: .doctitle}
+Mark Gruber's Markdown syntax.
+{: .doctitle-info}

+---

 !!!
 Note "Note"
     This documentation lays out the syntax of Mark Gruber's Markdown specifications.
 It is taken from his [site](http://daringfireball.net/projects/markdown/syntax).
-The content and info is his words, but it is here for convience.
+The content and info is his words, but it is here for convenience.

 # Overview {: #overview}